TheUnsocialEngineer/Ask3lad-Ammo/Readme.md

 ## ❓ FAQ

+**Q: it says i dont have any ammo
+A: This means the weapon id is incorrect, please resinstall the tets drive and if the issue persists please make a [Issue](https://github.com/TheUnsocialEngineer/Ask3lad-Ammo/issues) for incorrect weapon

 **Q: What vehicles can I test?**
 A: You can test **98% of all tanks** currently in the game.